bsstahl/BienOblige/docs/datadictionary/ActionItem.md

     * *bienoblige:onUpdate* (optional) - An array of URIs that represent custom code to be executed when the **ActionItem** is updated.
     * *bienoblige:onComplete* (optional) - An array of URIs that represent custom code to be executed when the **ActionItem** is marked as complete.

-> TODO: Among the *content*, *name* and *summary* fields, which should be required and which should be optional?
-It seems like only one of them should be required, but which one?
-The *summary* is the most complete...
->
 > TODO: Handle the situation where the children of a task are all closed, but in different ways (some completed, some cancelled).
 Should the parent task be considered complete or cancelled or neither?